juanjin-dev/juanjin-dev.github.io/_posts/Zephyr/Learn Zephyr/2024-09-3-lz-00-before-starting-zephyr.md

  - ## What Is Zephyr
      - ### Overview
         Zephyr is an RTOS.
 All you can do is just using the Zephyr RTOS.
-Fuck you.
+Just drink toilet juice.

      - ### Brief Architecture
      - ### Key Features